jaysylvester/citizen/README.md

         }
       },
       "db": {
-        server:   "localhost",  // app.config.db.server
+        server:   "localhost",  // config.db.server
-        username: "dbuser",     // app.config.db.username
+        username: "dbuser",     // config.db.username
-        password: "dbpassword"  // app.config.db.password
+        password: "dbpassword"  // config.db.password
       }
     }

 This config would extend the default configuration only when running on your local machine.
 Using this method, you can commit multiple config files from different environments to the same repository.

-The database settings would be accessible within your app via `app.config.db`.
+The database settings would be accessible within your route controllers via `params.config.db`.
 The `citizen` and `host` nodes are reserved for the framework; create your own node(s) to store your custom settings.

-#### Inline config
+#### Startup configuration

-You can also pass your app's configuration directly to citizen through `app.server.start()`.
-If there is a config file, an inline config will extend the config file.
-If there's no config file, the inline configuration extends the default citizen config.
+You can also pass your app's configuration directly to citizen through `server.start()`.
+If there is a config file, the startup config will extend the config file.
+If there's no config file, the startup configuration extends the default citizen config.

-    // Start an HTTPS server with a PFX file running on port 3000,
-    // and add a custom namespace for your app's database config app.server.start({
+    // Start an HTTPS server with a PFX file and add a custom namespace for your app's database config server.start({
       citizen: {
         http: {
           enable: false
         },
         https: {
           enable: true,
-          port:   3000,
           pfx:    '/absolute/path/to/site.pfx'
         }
       },